psaris/wordle/README.md

 ### Minimum Expected Size

-Using `.mm.irving` (minimum expected size) starts with a non-viable code, but guarantees a solution in 5 attempts and an even better average of 3.48246 attempts.
+The `.mm.irving` (minimum expected size) algorithm starts with a non-viable code, but guarantees a solution in 5 attempts and an even better average of 3.48246 attempts.

 ```q
 q).mm.hist (count .mm.game[.mm.onestep[`.mm.irving];G;C;"ROATE"]::) peach C